 Email forwards are an excellent indicator that your emails provide value to your subscribers.
 These metrics also indicate a broader reach toward a more receptive and engaged audience.

-Tip: To increase your email forwards, you can launch referral campaigns that reward subscribers when they invite others to purchase your products or join your programs.
+Tip: To boost email forwards, you can launch referral campaigns that reward subscribers for inviting others to purchase your products or join your programs using referral codes.

 8. Conversions